CRNC ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of April 26, 2022 in the Class Action Filed on Behalf of Cerence Inc. Shareholders

-NEW YORK,, March 8, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Cerence Inc. (NASDAQ: CRNC) alleging that the Company violated federal securities laws.
+NEW YORK, March 15, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Cerence Inc. (NASDAQ: CRNC) alleging that the Company violated federal securities laws.

 Class Period: February 8, 2021 to February 4, 2022